 From an esthetic point of view, having all your teeth present in your mouth can help with confidence and self-esteem; it prevents teasing and improves the physical appearance by maintaining the face’s shape.
 Likewise, by filling the empty space of the lost teeth, the other teeth are less likely to move and change position.

 The cost of the dental bridge is one of its most noticeable advantages.
 They’re durable and in comparison to implants, a lot more budget-friendly.

 We think you may also like to read this article: 9 Natural and Effective Tips for Taking Care of Your Teeth

 Before resorting to a dental bridge as a solution to missing teeth, it’s essential you know some of the disadvantages of this method.

 - Wearing down the dental pillars: The main disadvantage of this type of prosthesis is the fact that filling healthy teeth is necessary.
 Wearing down these teeth increases the risk of suffering other damages in the process, and in certain cases, the patient needs to have a root canal.
 On the other hand, given its change in shape, these pieces must always be covered by a crown.

 - Esthetic: Doing this process with metal can cause staining to the tooth.

 - Risk of leaking: The space between the pillar and the crown can sometimes cause cavities below the crown.

 - Risk of movement: The pillars can move, especially if they bear a heavy load during chewing.
-Specialists don’t recommend using them in patients that have harmful habits like bruxism (grinding of teeth), or biting objects or their nails.
+Specialists don’t recommend using them in patients that have harmful habits like bruxism (teeth grinding), or biting objects or their nails.

 - Bone reabsorption: As the bones where there aren’t dental elements aren’t stimulated, the body reabsorbs them.